mapbox/node-s2/API.md

 ## latLngRect.size() -> latlng

+## latLngRect.approxEquals(other:S2LatLngRect) -> boolean

+Return true if the latitude and longitude intervals of the two rectangles are the same up to the given tolerance (see r1interval.h and s1interval.h for details).

+## latLngRect.union(other:S2LatLngRect) -> S2LatLngRect

+Return the smallest rectangle containing the union of this rectangle and the given rectangle.

+## latLngRect.intersection(other:S2LatLngRect) -> S2LatLngRect

+Return the smallest rectangle containing the intersection of this rectangle and the given rectangle.
+Note that the region of intersection may consist of two disjoint rectangles, in which case a single rectangle spanning both of them is returned.

 ## latLngRect.getVertex(n:number) -> s2.S2LatLng

 Return the k-th vertex of the rectangle (k = 0,1,2,3) in CCW order.